zubaer-ahammed/MUIDSI-University-of-Missouri/positions.md

  * Visualization techniques, including multivariate graphs, multivariate data, heterogeneous data, etc.
  * BioMedical data visualization, such as integrated visualization and algorithmic approaches for genomic data, biological networks, patient data, etc.
+ * Design studies.
  * Web-based systems for scalable visualization.
  * Methods and models for applied visualization research.
- * Design studies.
  * Perceptual and cognitive principles for visualization.
  * Visualization for communication and behavior change.
+ * Provenance tracking, reproducibility and storytelling.

 ## PhD Students

 We are looking to admit multiple PhD students to work on a variety of projects related to the aforementioned topics.
 PhD students are enrolled in the University of Utah's School of Computing, in either a computing or a computer science degree program.
 Students can choose between a graphics/visualization, human-centered computing, or data science track, among others.
-Admitted students typically are **guaranteed a year of funding by the school, with subsequent years funded by the lab faculty for qualified candidates**.
+Admitted students typically are **guaranteed a year of funding by the school, with subsequent years funded by the lab faculty**.

 We encourage applications from students with degrees in computer science and related fields, but also from other areas, such as bioinformatics, math, physics, design, psychology, etc. Excellent written and verbal communication skills are crucial.
 If you are unsure whether you are qualified, please [get in touch](mailto:vdl-faculty@sci.utah.edu).

-Admissions are handled by the [School of Computing](http://www.cs.utah.edu/graduate/admissions/); the admission deadline is **December 15**.
+Admissions are handled by the [School of Computing](http://www.cs.utah.edu/graduate/admissions/); **the admission deadline is December 15**.
 If you have any questions, please [contact us before applying](mailto:vdl-faculty@sci.utah.edu).

 ## Postdoctoral Fellows